Atlantic slave trade: European activity

-Nzinga of Ndongo and Matamba, who ruled as queen of the Ambundu Kingdoms of Ndongo (1624–1663) and Matamba (1631–1663) in present-day Angola, fought a long war against the Portuguese Empire's expansion.
+Nzinga, who ruled as queen of the Ambundu Kingdoms of Ndongo (1624–1663) and Matamba (1631–1663) in present-day Angola, fought a war against the Portuguese Empire's expansion.
 Initially, Nzinga accommodated the Portuguese.
-She converted to Christianity and repositioned the Ndongo Kingdom as an intermediary in the slave trade instead of as a source for slaves.
-This also provided her with a valuable ally against hostile neighbouring African Kingdoms, however the Portuguese continued to encroach on her Kingdom to expand the slave trade and establish settlements.

-Nzinga called for the end to the raids, however the Portuguese declared war on Ndongo in 1626.
-Nzinga allowed sanctuary to runaway slaves from Portuguese controlled territory and organized a military called kilombo against the Portuguese.
-Within two years, Nzinga's army was defeated and she went into exile.
+She converted to Christianity and repositioned the Ndongo Kingdom as an intermediary in the slave trade, rather than a source for slaves.
+This provided her with an ally against hostile neighbouring African Kingdoms; however, the Portuguese continued to encroach on her kingdom to expand their slave trade and establish settlements.
+Nzinga called for an end to the raids, but the Portuguese declared war on Ndongo in 1626.
+She allowed sanctuary to runaway slaves from Portuguese controlled territory and organised a youth military organization called kilombo against them.
+Within two years, her army was defeated and she went into exile.
 She later conquered the Kingdom of Matamba and entered into an alliance with the Dutch West India Company and former rival African states.
 With their help, Nzinga was able to reclaim large parts of Ndongo between 1641 and 1647.
-Nzinga continued to fight the Portuguese until a peace treaty was signed in 1656.
+She continued to fight the Portuguese until a peace treaty was signed in 1656.

-Historians have widely debated the nature of the relationship between these African kingdoms and the European traders.
-The Guyanese historian Walter Rodney (1972) has argued that it was an unequal relationship, with Africans being forced into a "colonial" trade with the more economically developed Europeans, exchanging raw materials and human resources (i.e. slaves) for manufactured goods.
-He argued that it was this economic trade agreement dating back to the 16th century that led to Africa being underdeveloped in his own time.
-These ideas were supported by other historians, including Ralph Austen (1987).
-This idea of an unequal relationship was contested by John Thornton (1998), who argued that "the Atlantic slave trade was not nearly as critical to the African economy as these scholars believed" and that "African manufacturing [at this period] was more than capable of handling competition from preindustrial Europe".
+Historians have long debated the nature of the relationship between African kingdoms and European traders.
+The Guyanese historian Walter Rodney (1972) argued it was an unequal relationship, with Africans being forced into a "colonial" trade with the more economically developed Europeans, exchanging raw materials and slaves for manufactured goods.
+He argued it was this trade dating back to the 16th century that led to Africa being underdeveloped in his time.
+This idea of an unequal relationship was contested by John Thornton, who argued that "the Atlantic slave trade was not nearly as critical to the African economy as these scholars believed" and "African manufacturing [at this period] was more than capable of handling competition from preindustrial Europe".
 However, Anne Bailey, commenting on Thornton's suggestion that Africans and Europeans were equal partners in the Atlantic slave trade, wrote:

-[T]o see Africans as partners implies equal terms and equal influence on the global and intercontinental processes of the trade.
-Africans had great influence on the continent itself, but they had no direct influence on the engines behind the trade in the capital firms, the shipping and insurance companies of Europe and America, or the plantation systems in Americas.
-They did not wield any influence on the building manufacturing centres of the West.
+[T]o to see Africans as partners implies equal terms and equal influence on the global and intercontinental processes of the trade.
+This was simply not the case.
+Africans had great influence on the processes of enslavement on the continent itself, but they had no direct influence on the engines behind the trade in the capital firms, the shipping and insurance companies of Europe and America, or on the plantation system in the Americas.
+Likewise, they did not wield any influence on the budding manufacturing centers of the West.